mouradap/blood_cell_classification_keras_fastapi_react/README.md

 ![Screenshot](https://i.imgur.com/zUkCZl2.png)

-Docker distribution
+Usage:
 --
+The server is configured at localhost:8000 and the web app at localhost:3000. <br>
+Once both services are up and running, head over to localhost:3000, upload an image and the API will respond with the classification. <br>
+Current classes:
+Eosinophil, Monocyte, Lymphocyte, and Neutrophil.

+Running the entire app with Docker-compose:
+--
+To start the entire application with docker-compose, run:<br>
+`docker-compose up`

+Docker images
+--
-To run the server and web app through Docker: <br>
+To run the server and web app separately with Docker images: <br>
 To start the server, run <br>
 `docker build API --tag <servername>`<br>
 `docker run -it --rm -p 8000:80 <servername>`<br>